5 Tips for Setting up a New Property With onX Hunt

 Lastly, using the same tool we can determine the exact acreage we want or at a minimum what we will end up with when the work is done.
 This step is important to ensure we buy the correct seed and fertilizer per plot which saves us time and money.
 It also helps to make sure we don’t overseed or over-fertilize, which can cause overcrowding with seeds or have the fertilizer burn up the new greens we just worked so hard to plant.

-After following the steps outlined above, you’ll have a complete and more clear picture of a well laid-out hunting property.
+After following the steps outlined above, you’ll have a clearer picture of a well-laid-out hunting property.
 All that follows is making the most out of your Waypoints, food plots, Tracks, boundaries, and defined hunting areas.
 Then the only Waypoint left to mark is where your mature buck fell this fall.

 255